2i2c-org/docs/admin/howto/environment/customize-image.md

    :align: center
    ```

    then we recommend you press *Cancel* and securely authenicate using `gh-scoped-creds`.
-See the [2i2c Docs](https://2i2c.org/community-showcase/user/topics/data/git.html) for more information.
+See the [2i2c Docs – Move code in and out of the hub with GitHub](https://2i2c.org/community-showcase/user/topics/data/git.html) for more information.
    ````

 1. This triggers the [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build the base image and push this to the quay.io repository.
 The build process can take a few minutes.
 You can view the status of the build by visiting the {octicon}`play;1em;sd-text-info` *Actions* tab at `https://github.com/<username>/example-inherit-from-community-image`.